opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/variable-fields.md

 # Variable Fields

 You may wish to personalise your emails with variable fields whose content will change depending on recipient information.
-PostmanSG allows you to do this by the following steps:
+Postman allows you to do this by the following steps:

 1. Use double curly brackets **\{{ \}}** in the message template to indicate a variable field (see the screenshot below for an example).
 The field will be populated with the recipient's unique test result as reflected in your CSV file (see step 2).